aleshaleksey/fansys23/12-equipment-economy.md

 | Humanoid Slave* (lvl-1)          | 400        | 10 years                    | yes       | yes        | rare   |
 | Humanoid Slave*, Trained (lvl-3) | 3600       | 15 years                    | yes       | yes        | rare   |

-**Chickens**: Chickens are omnivorous, flightless, fowl.
+**Chickens**: Chickens are omnivorous, flightless fowl.
 They typically weigh between 2-8lb and provide feathers, meat and eggs.
 They are easy to keep and raise, but are vulnerable to predation by most things and must be carefully guarded.

 **Sheep/Goat**: Small ruminants that typically weigh between 50-200lb.
 They are hardy grazers and thrive in poor, hilly environments where horses and oxen might have difficulty.
 They provide milk, wool, meat and hides.
 They are vulnerable to predation by wolves and larger predators and should be carefully guarded.

 **Cow/Ox**: Large ruminants that prefer lush grasses.
 They typically weigh between 500-2000lb and provide meat, milk and hide.
-They can also strong enough to pull carts and wagons, although not particularly fast.
+They are also strong enough to pull carts and wagons, although not particularly fast.
 Being large, and typically horned, they are relatively defended from most beasts, but can be hunted by larger dinosaurs, monsters and dragons.

 **Bees**: Bees are venomous insects that dwell in colonies of 100K-1M individuals.
 They gather nectar and pollen.
 They provide honey and wax.

 **Falcon**: Falcons are predatory birds that prefer to hunt birds.
-This makes them valuable for hunting, but also for messengers.
+This makes them valuable for hunting, but also for delivering messages.

 **Hawk**: Hawks are predatory birds that prefer to hunt ground animals.
 Their keen eyes make them valuable for hunters, but also for scouts.